docker/docs/engine/install/index.md

 where the time is the commit time in UTC and the final suffix is the prefix of the commit hash, for example `0.0.0-20180720214833-f61e0f7`.

 These builds allow for testing from the latest code on the master branch.

-> **Note:**
-> No qualifications or guarantees are made for the nightly builds.
+No qualifications or guarantees are made for the nightly builds.

 ## Support